-For many companies who are just starting up or trying to scale, outsourcing can be the most cost effective way to find technical resources to build tech solutions.
-However, outsourcing a project successfully on the first attempt is not easy, especially for those with no technology background.
+For many companies who are just starting out or looking to scale up, outsourcing can be the most cost-effective way to build tech solutions.
+However, outsourcing a project successfully on the first go is difficult, particularly for those without a background in technology.

 Outsourcing development to offshore tech companies (“offshoring”) has been a popular tactic for many companies over the years due to the differences in the cost of labour in those countries compared to their own.
-However, many companies learn that the initial savings on cost are outweighed by additional problems from having these workers be so far away.
+Nevertheless, many companies learn that the initial savings on cost are outweighed by additional problems of having these workers located so far away.

 Consequently, “nearshoring” is becoming a more popular alternative for those who would rather work with teams that are perhaps more expensive than offshore resources but have similar business cultures, as well as time zones.
 For example, a company in London may decide to nearshore to another European country such as Portugal or Poland rather than off-shore to an Asian country such as Vietnam or India where the cultural differences are wider and language, in certain countries, can be a barrier.

-The key to successful outsourcing is to structure the relationship between your company and your technology partner clearly so that all parties are clear as to their roles and responsibilities.
-Regardless of whether you decide to hand over development of your project to a company that is near to you or further away, it is crucial that you have this clear structure as well as points of contact within your team who understand the business and can efficiently communicate with the outsourced team to transfer the knowledge the need to become useful resources.
+The key to successful outsourcing is to structure the relationship between your company and your technology partner clearly so that all parties are clear of their roles and responsibilities.
+It is important to establish a clear structure and communication channels within your team, regardless of whether you choose to outsource your project to a local or remote company.
+This will ensure that there are points of contact who understand your business and can effectively communicate with the outsourced team to transfer necessary knowledge and skills.

-Outsourcing tech development is a big step, it’ll consume a significant part of your budget and you are going to be reliant on the team you choose for a long period of time so it is important to think of this as a partnership and spend the time researching companies, talking to references and others that you know that may have outsourced work to the same country.
+Outsourcing tech development is a big step, it’ll consume a significant part of your budget and you are going to be reliant on the team you choose for a long period of time.
+It is important to think of this as a partnership and spend the time researching companies, talking to references and others that you know that may have outsourced work to the same country.

 A team that understands your current challenges and future needs will help you to avoid potential hidden costs that will arise from the need to handhold or train the team.
 Successful outsourcing relationships are ones where both parties take a long term approach to the engagement.
 Those experienced in the industry know that works often ebbs and flows and for start-ups especially there may be periods where tech needs to be delivered at a fast pace to meet customer needs or new opportunities that might arise.
 Finding a tech partner that can help you through these periods is crucial as your company’s ability to respond to a new opportunity may make or break it.

-If you want to hear from our CTOs directly on this topic then listen to this podcast by myself and Sam Noble, where we share our experiences with both nearshoring and offshoring
+If you want to hear from our CTOs directly on this topic then listen to this podcast featuring CEO Bhairav Patel and Sam Noble, who share their experiences with both nearshoring and offshoring.